msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)

 ## <a name="13"></a>Part 13: Feedback
-This tutorial document was prepared by Thomas Kono, in the RIS group at MSI.
-Please send feedback and comments to konox006 [at] umn.edu.
+This tutorial document was prepared by Thomas Kono, in the RI Bioinformatics group at MSI.Please send feedback and comments to konox006 [at] umn.edu.
 You may also send tutorial delivery feedback to that address.

 [Return to top](#top)